 Grey is the colour of the moment.
 Whether you are searching for the right interior or exterior colour, grey inspiration is everywhere.
 A grey exterior is a classic choice.

 The designer's secret weapon though has always been this beautiful neutral.

-In the past, grey has been a much maligned colour, grey is in fact one of the best neutrals to use in an exterior palette and at some point has always been used on at least one substrate on a house, whether it is a simple slate roof tile that brings much understated elegance to a scheme or an architect's colour choice for windows.
+In the past, grey has been a much maligned colour, however it is in fact one of the best neutrals to use in an exterior palette.
+At some point grey has always been used on at least one substrate on a house, whether it is a simple slate roof tile that brings much understated elegance to a scheme or an architect's colour choice for windows.

 This example is from Haymes Paints using their colours, Sense and Greyology 1.
-I particularly love their Greyology palette as it goes from 1 to 7 in various tonal stages – great for interiors but also useful too for grey exteriors where you need a couple of different lighter trims.
+I particularly love their Greyology palette as it goes from 1 to 7 in various tonal stages – great for interiors but also useful too for a grey exterior palette where you need a couple of different lighter trims.

 Talking about undertones, this is actually the main point that you need to take away from this article.
 All greys, as with all neutrals, including white, will have an undertone of colour.

 The grey exterior colours shown so far all have a blue undertone.